Arthur Erdman, PhD

 MATTHEW JOHNSON, PhD

-We are honored to officially welcome Dr. Matthew Johnson, Associate Professor, Department of Biomedical Engineering, University of Minnesota as the new Associate Director of the Earl E. Bakken Medical Devices Center, University of Minnesota.
+We are honored to have Dr. Matthew Johnson, Associate Professor, Department of Biomedical Engineering, University of Minnesota as Associate Director of the Earl E. Bakken Medical Devices Center, University of Minnesota.

 Matthew D. Johnson, PhD, is an Associate Professor of Biomedical Engineering and Scholar in the Institute for Translational Neuroscience at the University of Minnesota.
 He is a former recipient of a McKnight Land-Grant Professorship at the University of Minnesota (2015-2017).
 He received his BS degree in engineering sciences from Harvard University, and his MS and PhD in biomedical engineering from the University of Michigan.
 He then completed a post-doctoral fellowship (NIH-NRSA) at the Cleveland Clinic.
 Dr. Johnson's expertise is in the area of translational neural engineering with specific research interests in developing medical devices and software tools for treating neurological disorders.
 His research group is actively funded by the NIH and NSF, and collaborates with a broad range of medical device companies through research contracts and SBIR grants.
 Dr. Johnson has also been the Contributed Papers Chair/Co-Chair of the DMD Conference since 2013.